 Revocation and Suspension of License

-Revocation: the loss of a driver license and/or privilege to drive or apply for a license.
-The license must be surrendered to the Department or the courts before an eligibility date can be determined.
+Revocation: The loss of a driver license and/or privilege to drive or apply for a license.
 Following revocation, all applicable tests will be required in addition to the application fee and a \$50-\$200 reinstatement fee.